ArnaudStevins/llmchat/README.md

 Advantages of this program compared to the OpenAI web interface :

 * The interface allows you to select between *ChatGPT3.5* and *ChatGPT4*, and use *ChatGPT4* even if you don't have the ChatGPT+ subscription (but you need to have an OpenAI API subscription);
+* The interface also allows you to select the extended context length interfaces (16k tokens for ChatGPT3.5 and 32k tokens for ChatGPT4); please note that these models are more costly to use;
 * You can estimate tokens to be sent (prompt) by clicking *check # Tokens*;
 * You can follow the token consumption of the previous iteration and the cumulative total (for fee estimation);
 * You can select the temperature f the model (the amount displayed is divided by 100, so 100 means Temperature=1);